 Report any safeguarding concerns to the Designated Safeguarding Officer or their

 Deputy as soon as possible.
+In the case of work with partner organisations discuss concerns with their designated safeguarding officer.
 Once you have reported concerns about abuse to the Designated Safeguarding Officer the responsibility for taking action lies with them.

 Process